DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/nextjs/nextjs-getting-started-pages.md

 ```

 This helper will retrieve the DevCycle configuration and pass it to the rest of the component tree.
-It will bootstrap the DevCycle on the client browser with the same configuration used by the server, allowing
+It will bootstrap DevCycle on the client browser with the same configuration used by the server, allowing
 for faster page rendering and matching hydration of client-rendered and server-rendered content.

 From this point, usage becomes the same as the DevCycle React SDK.
 Refer to the